mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --and then we have to use the starttime column from bookings for the date

 select starttime, "name" from cd.bookings join cd.facilities on cd.bookings.facid = cd.facilities.facid where cd.facilities.name like 'Tennis Court%' and starttime BETWEEN '2012-09-21 00:00:00' AND '2012-09-21 23:59:59' order by starttime

+--sql assessment 2 question 14
+--how can you produce a list of the start times for bookings by members named 'David Farrell' select starttime from cd.bookings join cd.facilities on cd.bookings.facid = cd.facilities.facid join cd.members on cd.bookings.memid = cd.members.memid where firstname = 'David' and surname = 'Farrell'